 For the 20th year, the corporate research team at Selling Power has identified and ranked the best companies to sell for among the top sales forces in the United States.
 The list encompasses companies of all sizes – with sales forces ranging from fewer than 100 salespeople to companies with sales-force numbers in the thousands.

 See the 2020 Selling Power 50 Best Companies to Sell For List

 To gather data, the Selling Power research team issued a comprehensive application with detailed sections covering three broader categories: 1) Compensation and Benefits, 2) Hiring, Sales Training, and Sales Enablement, and 3) Customer Retention.
-Sections were also provided for companies to spotlight any other information about their sales organization and culture that would help us fine tune the rankings.
-The scoring process continues to be honed each year to ensure we provide the most objective data-sensitive rankings while still maintaining strict confidentiality of the raw data provided to us.
-As we continually work to adjust our process to ever-changing companies, industries, and data, each year’s ranking uniquely stands on its own and is not directly comparable to prior years.
+Sections were also provided for companies to spotlight any other information about their sales organization and culture that would help us fine tune the rankings in the 50 Best Companies to Sell For rankings.
+The scoring process continues to be honed each year to ensure we provide the most objective, data-sensitive rankings while still maintaining strict confidentiality of the raw data provided to us.
+As we continually work to adjust our process to ever-changing sales companies, industries, and data, each year’s Best Companies to Sell For ranking uniquely stands on its own and is not directly comparable to prior years.

-This year we congratulate AMAROK (formerly Electric Guard Dog) for earning the top spot, but it should be noted that salespeople can achieve success with any of these fantastic companies.
+This year we congratulate AMAROK (formerly Electric Guard Dog) for earning the top spot in the 50 Best Companies to Sell For 2020 list, but it should be noted that salespeople can achieve success with any of these fantastic companies.
 With the variety of company sizes and industries represented, it is not effective to state one company is better than another company solely on their point totals; rather, this ranking should be used to explore each of the companies, their unique strengths, and their varying sales cultures as a Selling Power Best Company to Sell For.